dannyyqyq/JD_CV_AI_Solution/README.md

 Using AI to extract, compare CV across JDs - An intelligent system for CV-Job Description matching and analysis.

 ## 🎥 Demo Video
-Check out the following video to see the JD_CV_AI_Solution in action:
+Check out the following video to see the solution in action:
 [Watch the demo](https://www.youtube.com/watch?v=xdSZUT344V0)

 ## 🎯 Overview